elixir-lang/elixir-lang.github.com/_posts/2017-01-05-elixir-v1-4-0-released.markdown

 excerpt: Elixir v1.4 brings many improvements to the language, its standard library and the Mix build tool.
 ---

-Elixir v1.4 brings new features, enhancements and bug fixes into Elixir.
+Elixir v1.4 brings new features, enhancements and bug fixes.
 The most notable changes are the addition of the `Registry` module, the `Task.async_stream/3` and `Task.async_stream/5` function which aid developers in writing concurrent software, and the new application inference and commands added to Mix.

 In this post we will cover the main additions.
 The complete [release notes](https://github.com/elixir-lang/elixir/releases/tag/v1.4.0) are also available.